thediveo/klo/README.md

 - ASCII columns, which optionally can be customized (`-o custom-columns=` and `-o custom-columns-file=`).
+  - optional sorting by specific column(s) using JSONPath expressions.
 - JSON and JSONPath-customized (`-o json`, `-o jsonpath=`, and `-o jsonpath-file=`).
 - YAML (`-o yaml`).